eduardosoliv/LCacheBundle/Resources/doc/howtouse.md

 echo $localCache->get('key'); // will print value
 ```

+If you are going to inject the service in your class's you have ESO\LCacheBundle\Cache\CacheInterface to make easily mockable.

-The service is singleton so you have to namespace/prefix well your keys to avoid conflicts.
+**The service is singleton so you have to namespace/prefix well your keys to avoid conflicts.**

-Or you can extend ESO\LCacheBundle\Cache\Cache and expose that class as service, if you want...
+Probably the more flexible approach is to extend ESO\LCacheBundle\Cache\Cache so you can add particular features and override methods.
+If you want to have more than one instance you can have multiple Symfony 2 services.